Lutheran Family and Children's Service to hold mental health awareness...

 In addition to helping people learn more about how to handle mental health issues, the event serves to raise awareness about the importance of mental health services.

-Hargis said she hopes the Let’s Taco ‘Bout It event is positively received and that it could become an annual occurrence if it is.
+Hargis said she hopes the Let’s Taco ‘Bout It event is positively received and that it could become an annual occurrence.

 No reservations are required to attend.